thosgood/this-weeks-finds/markdown/151-200/week174.md

 and the triangle equations say all possible zig-zags can be straightened out.

-Now let\'s study the \"walking ambidextrous adjunction\", AmbAd.
+Now let's study the "walking ambidextrous adjunction", AmbAd.
 As before, 2-morphisms in AmbAd can be described using pictures with orange and black stripes - but now *both* kinds of stripes can appear, disappear, merge or split as we march down the page: